joehunterdev/react-complete-guide/react-pdf/README.md

         - [x] Transparen background ?
 Yes
         - Yes, but not all styles work.
 In react dom yes but not in pdf doc
     - flex box works / horizontal aligned divs
-    - How to fit across various pages
+    - [x] How to fit across various pages
-        - [x] Has built in page breaks wrapper engine
+        - Has built in page breaks wrapper engine set wrap={false}

+###  BUG Render Crash  :

+Optimize your PDF content: If your PDF contains large images or complex vector graphics, consider optimizing these assets to reduce their file size.

+Render PDF progressively: Instead of rendering the entire PDF at once, consider rendering it page by page or section by section.
+This can help reduce the memory usage.

+Increase memory limit: If you're using Node.js to serve your application, you can increase the memory limit using the --max-old-space-size flag.
+For example, node --max-old-space-size=4096 yourScript.js will increase the memory limit to 4GB.

+Use a PDF.js viewer: PDF.js is a JavaScript library that renders PDFs in the browser using HTML5 and JavaScript, without the need for a server.
+It's more efficient and might solve your issue.

+Remember to always test your application in multiple browsers and devices to ensure the best performance and compatibility.